Best Booklist Reviews 2015 & My #1 Bulletproof Mindset Tip From Each

 WARNING: Use this in an ethical way that benefits all involved.
 These keys work very well, so use them wisely

-BOLD spoke much about the future, new technologies, the rapid changing of our environment, and the abundance of resources at our fingertips.
+BOLD spoke much about the future, new A.I. technologies, the rapid changing of our environment, and the abundance of resources at our fingertips.

 In his other book, Abundance, Diamandis argues that the world is getting better, not worse.
 More opportunities, new energy sources, and international co-operation are coming together for our greatest good.